-Based on the submissions and the selection criteria, a list of candidates will be prepared for each assignment zone and validated by the Central Recruitment Committee.
+Based on the submissions and the selection criteria, a list of candidates will be prepared for each assignment zone and validated by INSTAT.
 The candidates will be informed about their selection and invited to the training sessions.
-If they pass the training sessions successfully, they will be contracted for the enumeration phase or put on the reserve list.
+They will be contracted for the enumeration phase or put on the reserve list, after evaluation process.